Decompounding discrete distributions: A non-parametric Bayesian approach

 \section{Abstract}

 Suppose that a compound Poisson process is observed discretely in time and assume that its jump distribution is supported on the set of natural numbers.
 In this paper we propose a non-parametric Bayesian approach to estimate the intensity of the underlying Poisson process and the distribution of the jumps.
 We provide a MCMC scheme for obtaining samples from the posterior.
-We apply our method on both simulated and real data examples, and compare its performance with a frequentist plug-in estimator from \cite{buchmann04}.
+We apply our method on both simulated and real data examples, and compare its performance with the frequentist plug-in estimator proposed by Buchmann and Gr\"ubel.
 On a theoretical side, we study the posterior from the frequentist point of view and prove that as the sample size $n\rightarrow\infty$, it contracts around the `true', data-generating parameters at rate $1/\sqrt{n}$, up to a $\log n$ factor.